What Is A QROPS?

 Does A QROPS Have To Tell HMRC About Any Payments I Receive?

-A QROPS as part of the rules for approval are required to notify HMRC of any payments for the first 5 full tax years that you are resident abroad.
-(QROPS taken out before 6 April 2012).
+With a QROPS, part of the rules for approval is required to notify HMRC of any payments for the first 5 full tax years that you are resident abroad (QROPS taken out before 6 April 2012).
 So if you moved abroad in July 2008, and transferred your UK Pensions into a QROPS in 2010, it is required to notify HMRC of any payments made before 6 April 2014.

 For QROPS taken out on or after 6 April 2012, the reporting requirements change to ten years from the date of transfer.